vorrapat/vorrapat/README.md

 ## 🔍 Problem

-Traditional healthcare access is time-consuming and inconvenient.
+Traditional healthcare access is **time-consuming and inconvenient**.
-Users need faster, more accessible ways to consult doctors remotely.
+Users need faster and more accessible ways to consult doctors remotely.

 ---